Jennifer Lawrence and Darren Aronofsky Reunite After Split: They Are Just Seeing What Happens

 E!
 News learned last month that the 27-year-old Oscar-winning actress and 48-year-old Oscar-nominated director, who directed her in his recent movie mother!, broke up in October after a year of dating.
 A source said at the time, "It was amicable and they are still friends."
 On Wednesday, Lawrence and Aronofsky were photographed walking into a residence in New York City, with her carrying her small dog Pippi.
 Neither star has commented.

-"They are not officially back together but are spending time together again," a source told E!
+"They are friends.
+They are not officially back together but are spending time together again," a source told E!
 News exclusively on Thursday.
 "They never stopped speaking after they broke up.
 They care about each other.
 They are just seeing what happens."

 Splash News